p2k3m/AutoDiary/README.md

    gh workflow run deploy.yml
    ```

-3. The workflow runs tests, deploys the CDK stacks, builds the web client, and uploads assets to S3.
+3. The workflow runs tests, deploys the CDK stacks, generates `app-config.json`, builds the web client, and uploads assets to S3.
 The CloudFront distribution URL is printed in the workflow summary.

 ### Destroy (`destroy.yml`)